 Secure printing consists of encrypting print commands and card data and transmitting the information securely from the PC to the printer.
-To use encryption, your printer must support secure printing.
 Printers that support secure printing are shipped with both non-secure (DPCL and DPCL2) and secure (DPCL2Secure) communication protocols enabled.
 You can enable or disable communication protocols using the Printer Dashboard.
 Refer to the Printer Dashboard Help for information about how to specify printer security settings.